Unique insight into the Amsterdam housing market

 3. HOW MANY HOUSING TRANSACTIONS WERE MADE IN AMSTERDAM THIS YEAR?

-So far in 2022, the number of housing transactions in Amsterdam is 576.
-Last year on this date, the number of housing transactions was 737.
-The number of transactions shows how crowded the housing market is compared to last year.
-Currently, the supply is so low that the number of transactions lags behind last year.
+In 2025, the number of housing transactions in Amsterdam will be 155.
+On this date last year, the number of housing transactions was 866.
+The number of transactions shows how busy the housing market is compared to last year.
+Currently, supply is so low that the number of transactions is lagging behind last year.

 4. WHAT IS OVERBID ON AVERAGE IN AMSTERDAM?

-In 2022, the average price paid for a house in Amsterdam will be 100.4% of the asking price.
-Last year in the same period, 108.3% of the asking price was paid for a house in Amsterdam.
-Overbidding is and will continue to be the norm.
+In Q3 2025, the average price paid for a house in Amsterdam will be 101.0% of the asking price.
+Last year, during the same period, 111.2% of the asking price was paid for a house in Amsterdam.
+Overbidding is and remains the norm.

 5. WHAT IS THE AVERAGE TURNAROUND TIME IN AMSTERDAM?